betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 **Shading the Ship**

 For the previous Art Challenge, I used a combination of PxrDisney and PxrSurface shaders; this time around, in order to get a better understanding of how PxrSurface works, I opted to go all-in on using PxrSurface for everything in the scene.
-Also, for the rain streaks effect (discussed later in this post), I needed some features that are available in the extended Disney Bsdf model [(Burley 2015)](https://doi.org/10.1145/2776880.2787670) and in PxrSurface [(Hery and Ling 2017)](http://graphics.pixar.com/library/PxrMaterialsCourse2017/index.html), but RenderMan 23 only implements the base Disney Brdf [(Burley 2012)](https://doi.org/10.1145/2343483.2343493) without the extended Bsdf features; this basically meant I had to use PxrSuface.
+Also, for the rain streaks effect (discussed later in this post), I needed some features that are available in the extended Disney Bsdf model [[Burley 2015]](https://doi.org/10.1145/2776880.2787670) and in PxrSurface [[Hery and Ling 2017]](http://graphics.pixar.com/library/PxrMaterialsCourse2017/index.html), but RenderMan 23 only implements the base Disney Brdf [[Burley 2012]](https://doi.org/10.1145/2343483.2343493) without the extended Bsdf features; this basically meant I had to use PxrSuface.

 One of the biggest differences I had to adjust to was how metallic color is controlled in PxrSurface.
 The Disney Bsdf drives the diffuse color and metallic color using the same base color parameter and shifts energy between the diffuse/spec and metallic lobes using a "metallic" parameter, but PxrSurface separates the diffuse and metallic colors entirely.
-PxrSurface uses a "Specular Face Color" parameter to directly drive the metallic lobe and has a separate "Specular Edge Color" control; this parameterization reminds me a lot of Framestore's artist-friendly metallic fresnel parameterization [(Gulbrandsen 2014)](http://jcgt.org/published/0003/04/03/), but I don't know if this is actually what PxrSurface is doing under the hood.
+PxrSurface uses a "Specular Face Color" parameter to directly drive the metallic lobe and has a separate "Specular Edge Color" control; this parameterization reminds me a lot of Framestore's artist-friendly metallic fresnel parameterization [[Gulbrandsen 2014]](http://jcgt.org/published/0003/04/03/), but I don't know if this is actually what PxrSurface is doing under the hood.
 PxrSurface also has two different modes for its specular controls: an "artistic" mode and a "physical" mode; I only used the artistic mode.
 To be honest, while PxrSurface's extensive controls are extremely powerful and offer an enormous degree of artistic control, I found trying to understand what every control did and how they interacted with each other to be kind of overwhelming.
-I wound up paring back the set of controls I used back to a small subset that I could mentally map back to what the Disney Bsdf or VRayMtl or Autodesk Standard Surface [(Georgiev et al. 2019)](https://autodesk.github.io/standard-surface/) models do.
+I wound up paring back the set of controls I used back to a small subset that I could mentally map back to what the Disney Bsdf or VRayMtl or Autodesk Standard Surface [[Georgiev et al. 2019]](https://autodesk.github.io/standard-surface/) models do.

 Fortunately, converting from the Disney Bsdf's baseColor/metallic parameterization to PxrSurface's diffuse/specFaceColor is very easy: